Upgrade overview

 -

-For users wanting to upgrade via the Quay Operator, see Upgrading Quay by upgrading the Quay Operator.
+For users wanting to upgrade the Project Quay Operator, see Upgrading the Project Quay Operator Overview.

 This document describes the steps needed to perform each individual upgrade.
 Determine your current version and then follow the steps in sequential order, starting with your current version and working up to your desired target version.